ballerina-platform/ballerina-spec/beps/con-simple-clients/1442_simple_connector_operations.md

 - Simple marker annotation (like `@deprecated`) -- no fields to configure, no room for misuse.
 - Naturally extensible: future annotations like `@Trigger` can follow the same pattern without overloading a single annotation.
-- Industry alignment: MuleSoft uses `@Operations`, Boomi uses "Connector Operation".
-The term is well understood in the integration domain.
+- Industry alignment: "Operation" is a well-established term in the integration domain, widely used across integration platforms.

 **Disadvantages:**